NotAnyMike/TruequeGamer/README.md

 * `psql: FATAL: database <user> does not exist`: the solution is to run `createdb` in the normal shell

 ## Google app engine

+inside of the django project (at the same level of `manage.py`) use the following command to deploy `gcloud app deploy`

 ### Proxy to connect to db
 In order to be able to connect to the google cloud sql instance (postgres) follow the next steps:
 1. run `curl -o cloud_sql_proxy https://dl.google.com/cloudsql/cloud_sql_proxy.darwin.amd64`